joshua-laughner/PECANS/docs/source/model_design.rst

    on global/module variables to carry mutable data is confusing and difficult to follow.
 Constant values used throughout a module can and should be defined as module variables, but these must not be changed.

-#. **No use of from, import \***: This makes it unclear where variables or functions came from, since there is no
+#. **No use of from x import \***: This makes it unclear where variables or functions came from, since there is no
    explicit indication in this import statement.
+For instance, rather than ``from pandas import *`` either do ``from pandas import DataFrame, Series`` or ``import pandas as pd``.

+#. **Keep the code general; specifics belong in the config**: When you're working on your own project, it's very easy
+   to code in changes to make the specific runs you want.
+But that makes it difficult for others to use the changes you made.
+If you want to add a new ideal mechanism or a different way to specify emissions, great!
+However, these new options should be configurable: if the ideal mechanism has a free parameter or the new emissions requires an input file, make those options in the configuration file.

 Model configuration
 -------------------

-The specifics of the model are determined by the `pecans_config.cfg` file in the same directory as `run_pecans.py`.
-At the beginning of a model run, this is ingested and represented by a :class:`~pecans.utilities.config.BetterConfig` instance.
-This is derived from :class:`configparser.RawConfigParser`, and so behaves similarly in that options are organized into sections, but differently in that option values are automatically parsed into Python literals if possible, and only kept as a string if its type cannot be inferred.
-This instance will need to be passed to any functions that need it.
+The specifics of the model are determined by the ``pecans_config.toml`` file in the same directory as ``run_pecans.py``.
+At the beginning of a model run, this is ingested and represented by a :class:`dict` instance.
+As TOML files map well to Python data types, little additional parsing is required, and what is needed is done where those options are used in the code.

 Solver organization
 -------------------